 –Waniya Locke (video length 2:10)

 Police arrest four peaceful protesters, while more stand their ground.
 Water protectors shame the police for what they are protecting.
 Police try to get people off the public road way.
-Indigenous people of this land speak the truth about the realities of poisoning the waters.
+Indigenous people continue to raise concerns about the pipeline breaking & contaminating their drinking water.

 – Waniya Locke (video length 19:23)

-We pray long and hard for our water, which is everyone’s water.
-Join us.
+Waniya Locke explains that the tribal people pray long and hard for our water, which is everyone’s water, & invites people to come join.

 – Waniya Locke (video length 1:24)